mfaani/mfaani/content/posts/devtools/why-does-pod-lib-lint-fail-suddenly-fail-to-build.md

 At this moment your linting vs. normal project building/running have bifurcated into using two different sets of dependencies.
 In my situation, the 4.1.4 was causing a compilation error.
 Linting was failing.

+> To be clear, the developer who who did a patch update made a huge mistake.
+If they properly did a major version bump to 5.0.0 then this issue would have never happened.

 ### Debugging tips to resolve such issues faster?
 1. In general if things only fail on CI, then it's usually a good idea to go step by step with exactly what your CI is doing.
 2. Run `pod lib lint` locally and see if things work.
 If doesn't then look into the logs for anomaly.
 See if all the dependency is using the version you're expecting.